minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 - indicator for party majority in the house
 - percentage of last popular votes which members received
 - DW-Nominates absolute deviation from the party mean

+n this model the legislator indicators control for legislator specific effects, i.e. they control for omitted variables that are constant over time for each legislator @stratmann-2002

 - still use Logit/Probit for robustness...